BankovniIdentita/BankID-examples/README.md

 We will gradually add examples in various programming languages to this repository.

+**Please always check the implementation against [specs](https://github.com/BankovniIdentita/bankid-api-docs) in order to be fully compliant, some of our examples are old and not updated.**

 **Available Authentication examples:**

 - [CURL](/curl) Bare-bones shell example which uses CURL and other command line tools